Also known as: NBP, Prostatodynia, Pelvic pain syndrome, CPPS, Chronic nonbacterial prostatitis or Chronic genitourinary pain

 - Sexual abuse

 - Pain in the genital area and lower back

 - Problems with urinating

 - Long-term antibiotics to make sure that the prostatitis is not caused by bacteria.
-However, people who have had symptoms for a long time that are not helped by antibiotics should stop taking these medicines.
+However, people who are not helped by antibiotics should stop taking these medicines.

 - Drugs called alpha-adrenergic blockers help relax the muscles of the prostate gland.
 It often takes about 6 weeks before these medicines start working.
 Many people do not get relief from these medicines.

 - Aspirin, ibuprofen, and other nonsteroidal anti-inflammatory drugs (NSAIDs), which may relieve symptoms for some men.

 - Muscle relaxers like diazepam or cyclobenzaprine can help to reduce spasms in the pelvic floor.